ORGAN RESTORATION 2017-18

 ‘Organs in Glasgow’ CD now available to purchase!

 We now have copies of this excellent 2004 recording by Delphian Records, of six magnificent historic organs in Glasgow, featuring our own Hill organ, played by world-renowned Bach specialist Prof. John Butt OBE.
 The other organist on the recording is the highly respected Dr John Kitchen MBE, and the music includes works by Mendelssohn, Parry, Leighton, Vierne, JS Bach, Tomkins, Brahms and Karg-Elert.
 The CD costs £12, or you can buy two for £20.
-All proceeds go towards the St Bride’s Organ Restoration Fund.
+All proceeds go towards the St Bride’s Organ Fund.

 Organ Restoration Appeal Display